Skip to main content

 • you've lived here legally and continuously for at least 5 years

-If you're experiencing domestic abuse you can apply to the Home Office for permission to claim benefits if you have no money to support yourself.
+You can apply to the Home Office for permission to claim benefits if:

 Get immigration advice before you contact the Home Office.